-ING has been engaged in the world of art for more than 43 years now.
+ING has been engaged in the world of art for 45 years now.
 We actively collect art for the ING Collection and hold exhibitions in the Netherlands and abroad as well as in our own exhibition space in Brussels.
 We also sponsor museums, such as the Rijksmuseum in Amsterdam, and encourage young and creative talent via a variety of initiatives.

 Why does ING have an art collection?